Sieg automatic rifle

 The Sieg automatic rifle was a bullpup automatic rifle designed by Chief Gunner's Mate James E. Sieg of the US Coast Guard.
 The weapon was chambered in the .30-06 round, fed from 20 round magazines and capable of firing around 650–700 RPM on full automatic.
 A two-finger double trigger selected between semiautomatic and fully automatic fire.
 The barrel came with a unique muzzle compensator that could be turned off for use with a flash hider or grenade launcher without interfering with the installation of a bayonet.
 Recoil gently threw the barrel of the Sieg rifle downward, not upward.
 When tested at Fort Benning, it had effective results.
 The compensator was extremely effective; it also enabled the user to fire the rifle with one hand.

-Sieg obtained a patent for his compensator in 1948, as USPTO 2451514.
+Sieg obtained patent USPTO 2,451,514 for his compensator in 1948.